4ndrelim/data-structures-and-algorithms/src/main/java/algorithms/orthogonalRangeSearching/oneDim/README.md

 specified 1D range (interval) in a collection of 1D data (e.g. Find me everyone between ages 22 and 27).
 Additionally, we also want to support efficient insertions of new data points into the maintained set.

-One strategy is would be to sort all the data points in O(nlogn) time, then insertion would take O(n).
-We can binary search the low and high of the specified range to return all data points within in O(logn) time.
+One strategy would be to sort all the data points in O(nlogn) time, then insertion would take O(n).
+We can binary search the low and high of the specified range to return the start and end indices of all the data points within in O(logn) time.
 This would be a reasonable approach if the no. of queries >> no. of insertions.

 In cases where the no. of insertions >> no. of queries, we might want to further optimise the time complexity of insertions to O(logn) using a 1D range tree.